elyasaddo/MERMachineLearning/views/articles/classificationHelper.md

-## General
+#General
  1. Note the subjects are asked to label the emotion based on their feelings of what the music sample is trying to evoke, rather than the emotion the subjects perceive at the test.
 We must make this distinction clear because perceived emotion and evoking emotion are not always the same.
-For example, a person who enjoys sorrowful tone might feel pleased when listening[^3] to sorrowful songs.
+For example, a person who enjoys sorrowful tone might feel pleased when listening to sorrowful songs.
 Since MER is developed to help people retrieve music samples through a coordinate in the emotion plane, it is more natural and adequate that the AV values of a song are correspondent with the evoking emotion.

  2. German philosopher Friedrich Nietzsche, who said that “without music, life would be a mistake”

  Note: Supervised Learning: training data has been correctly labeled